Émile Armand

-Émile Armand (March 26, 1872 – February 19, 1963), pseudonym of Ernest-Lucien Juin Armand, was an influential French individualist anarchist at the beginning of the 20th century and also a dedicated free love/polyamory, intentional community, and pacifist/antimilitarist writer, propagandist and activist.
+E. Armand (March 26, 1872 – February 19, 1963), pseudonym of Ernest-Lucien Juin, was an influential French individualist anarchist at the beginning of the 20th century and also a dedicated free love/polyamory, intentional community, and pacifist/antimilitarist writer, propagandist and activist.
 He wrote for and edited the anarchist publications L'Ère nouvelle (1901–1911), L'Anarchie, L'En-Dehors (1922–1939) and L'Unique (1945–1953).

 Life and activism

 Armand collaborated in anarchist and pacifist journals such as La Misère, L'Universel and Le Cri de révolte.
 In 1901, he established with Marie Kugel (his companion until 1906) the journal L'Ère nouvelle, which initially adhered to Christian anarchism.

 In 1908 he published the book Qu'est-ce qu'un anarchiste.
 In 1911 he married Denise Rougeault who helped him financially and with this he was able to concentrate on his activism.
 From 1922 on he published the magazine L'En-Dehors which lasted around 17 years.
 At the same time he wrote Poésies composées en prison, l'Initiation individualiste anarchiste (1923) and La révolution sexuelle et la camaraderie amoureuse (1934).
 In 1931 he published "Ways of communal life without state and authority.
 Economic and sexual experiences through history" in which he presented intentional communities anarchist and non-anarchist from different times.
 In it he argued that these experiments were ways of resistance and propaganda by the deed of the possibility of living differently according to affinity groups will.
 In this way he revitalized utopian socialist thought and practice of thinkers such as Robert Owen and especially Charles Fourier with whom he could also connect with his viewpoints on free love and freedom of personal exploration.

 By then, his thought had an important influence in the Spanish anarchist movements through the help of Spanish individualist anarchists activists such as José Elizalde (his main translator into Spanish) and his group "Sol y Vida" and the individualist anarchist press such as La Revista Blanca, Ética and Iniciales from Barcelona.
 Iniciales especially had a specific strong influence by Armand's thought.
 On the debate within anarchist circles he defended the Ido constructed language over Esperanto with the help of José Elizalde.
 He also maintained a fluid contact with important individualist anarchists of the time such as the American Benjamin Tucker and the French Han Ryner.
 He also contributed in a few articles in Sébastien Faure´s Anarchist Encyclopedia.

 French individualist anarchists grouped behind Armand and published L'Unique during and after World War II.
 L'Unique went from 1945 to 1956 with a total of 110 numbers.